You book a flight and then notice the problem.

 Related Travel Rules & Restrictions

-Why travel policies are enforced exactly as written — and what that means for your booking decisions.
+Learn why travel policies are often enforced exactly as written and what that means before you book, cancel, or change plans.

-Why “non-refundable” doesn’t always mean what travelers expect — and what options may still exist.
+Understand why “non-refundable” does not always mean what travelers expect and what limited options may still exist.